Selena Gomez Looks Clingy As She Kisses The Weeknd In New Paris Photos

 “He’s absolutely not into her.”

-“She’s way more into him than he is to her…..it’s evident in all the pda pix to date….he’s like “yawn.””
+“She’s way more into him than he is to her…..it’s evident in all the pda pix to date….he’s like ‘yawn.'”

 “Exactly what I have been thinking.
 And we all know what happens when a girl is way more into a guy than he is with her.
 He takes her for granted and then drops her eventuality.”